alttch/bma-info/eva4/dobj.rst

 .. contents::

-Data objects are structures which allow to process and convert traditional SCADA/fieldbus data into EVA ICS DCS :doc:`items`.
+Data objects are structural interfaces which allow to process and convert traditional SCADA/fieldbus data into EVA ICS DCS :doc:`items`.

 The data objects are defined and processed by :doc:`EVA ICS core <core>`.